 Canada National Park Road Trip Stop 1: Glacier National Park

-The hikes you can do are gorgeous.
+Canada’s Glacier National Park is gorgeous and has a ton of options for hiking.
 Our favorite was Great Glacier, a perfect hike for the whole family at only 4 miles round trip.
 The hike takes you to an open viewpoint of a magnificent pouring waterfall, enormous peaks, and great glaciers (hence the name) where you can sit on open, granite rock formations, have a snack, and enjoy the view.

 Canada National Park Road Trip Stop 2: Yoho National Park

 We’d barely even heard of this national park, being hidden by its popular neighbor of Banff.
-It wasn’t until we looked at the Yoho national park brochure we received upon entering the national park that we decided to stop for a hike.
-Yoho national park lies directly east of and shares a border with Banff National Park.
+It wasn’t until we looked at the Yoho National Park brochure we received upon entering the national park that we decided to stop for a hike.
+Yoho National Park lies directly east of and shares a border with Banff National Park.

 The short hike we stopped for was one of our all-time favorite family-friendly hikes, Wapta Falls.
 The hike to the falls goes through an unchanging forest and opens up to a fenced viewpoint.
 Here you’ll see a glimpse of the massive waterfall, whose mist creates glorious rainbows and pools.
 Hike all the way to the bottom and enjoy the full beauty of the waterfall and amazing surroundings.
 Skip rocks on the river and if you’re brave, take a polar plunge in the river.